LaurentRisser/Laurent-Risser/index.md

 ## Get to know your friends with Natural Language Processing (NLP)
 ### Project Type: Data Cleaning, Visualisation and Data Analysis

-In this project worked on a group chat on WhatsApp.
-I collected, cleaned and analyzed the data through a few plots done with Plotly.
+In this project I use the unstructured data from a group chat on WhatsApp.
+I show how to transform the unstructured data to structured data.
+I analyze the data through a few plots done with Plotly and I provide a few interesting insights about the users in this group.

 ### [Medium Article - Get to know your friends with Natural Language Processing (NLP)](https://towardsdatascience.com/get-to-know-your-friends-with-natural-language-processing-nlp-38a1f6e56e09)